wongRichardH/WeecareiOS/README.md

 - Bugfixes & Improvements
 - Testing

-If you have any questions about the task or for the client, don't hesitate to email them to your contact at WeeCare.
+If you have any questions, don't hesitate to email them to your contact at WeeCare.
 Treat this task as an opportunity to showcase your iOS, engineering, and design strengths.
-If you want to incorporate a a design pattern  or multi-module project, go for it!
-Similarly, if you see a compelling case for more functionality or a more refined design, go ahead make those improvements.
+If you want to incorporate a design pattern or multi-module project, go for it!
+Similarly, if you see a compelling case for more functionality or a more refined design, go ahead and make those improvements.
 At the same time, we understand you're busy and expect no more than few hours spent on this submission.